kodaicoder/svelte-flatpickr-plus/src/routes/guide/advance-usage/date-picker/+page.md

 ## Alt input

-change the date format as you like but not affect a real value
+change the date format as you like , unaffected a real value

 :::tip[Support Format]
 You can check supported date format characters [here](https://flatpickr.js.org/formatting/)